 The type of structure this policy will be valid for must have a fixed permanent foundation.
 The holiday home can be a small cottage, a large mansion, a simple lodge, standard home or even a barn conversion.

 What makes the holiday let policy different from a standard policy?

 It is understood that a holiday home will encounter long periods of time being unoccupied.
-The holiday home policy covers these periods so when something occurs and it is not noticed immediately, it can still be covered.
+The holiday home policy covers these periods so when something occurs that is not noticed immediately, it can still be covered.

 This type of speciality cover also makes it possible to have protection if the holiday home is let out.
-This allows for people who are members of AirBnB, My Holiday Lets and other organization to let out their homes to a third party for profit can have their holiday home protected.
+This allows for people who are members of Airbnb, My Holiday Lets and other organizations that let out their homes to a third party for profit can also have their holiday home protected.

 Is holiday let insurance required?

 The only structures that are required to be covered with a holiday home insurance policy are those that have a mortgage on them and the insurance is required by the financial intuition loaning the money for the purchase of the property.
 If the holiday home is purchased outright, then insurance is not required.

 If a holiday home is not covered by an insurance policy all damage that occurs to it by any source or means is the responsibility of the homeowner to cover with funds for repairs.